Towards a Non-Binary View of IPv6 Adoption: Client-side Adoption of IPv6

 Following Baltra et al.\cite{baltra_ebb_2024}, we apply Multi-Seasonal Trend Decomposition using LOESS (MSTL)~\cite{bandara_mstl_2021} to the IPv6 traffic fraction.
 MSTL separates out the overall trend (the long-term running average) from daily and weekly trends, leaving a residual of variation.

-\autoref{fig:temporal-trends} shows the MSTL decomposition of IPv6 fraction for external traffic at \ResRouter{A} over March 2025.
+\autoref{fig:temporal-trends} shows the MSTL decomposition of the IPv6 byte fraction for external traffic at \ResRouter{A} over March 2025.
 Here we show a single month so daily and weekly trends are apparent, but we see similar patterns in other months.
 We see similar behavior at \ResRouter{B} and \ResRouter{C}; results are in~\autoref{sec:appendix/mstl-results} for space.
+Flow count trends follow the same structure at all three residences; the flow-based counterpart to \autoref{fig:temporal-trends} is also available in the appendix.

-The top graph shows the daily IPv6 fraction.
+The top graph shows the daily fraction of IPv6 bytes.
 While IPv6 usage is generally high, there is a noticeable drop between March 16 and 19.
 This period coincides with the university's spring break, when residence A was unoccupied.
 This reduction in traffic suggests that IPv6 traffic is primarily human-generated, whereas background traffic tends to be IPv4.

 The second graph from the top shows long-term trends.
 Again, overall fractions range from 0.4 to 0.8, with no long-term direction, although a reduction and recovery of IPv6 mid-March.
 We believe this trend varies because the usage patterns of individuals vary over time.